Syrian Air Force: 1950s

 During and immediately after this war, successive governments sought to bolster the air force through the acquisition of Fiat G.55s, Fiat G.59B-2s, and Fiat G.46-1s from Italy.
 In January 1950, a set of contracts was signed with London, providing for training of Syrian officers and pilots, along with the acquisition of de Havilland Chipmunk basic trainers, Supermarine Spitfire Mk 22s, and Gloster Meteor F.Mk 8 and T.Mk 7 jets from Great Britain.
 While the Chipmunks and Spitfires arrived without problems and entered service with the Flight School at Nayrab, the delivery of Meteors was held up by a temporary British arms embargo.

-Original batch of Meteors manufactured for Syria was sold to France instead.
-It was only following additional negotiations that SyAF received its first jet aircraft, in form of two Meteor F.Mk 8s.
+The original batch of Meteors manufactured for Syria was sold to France instead.
+It was only following additional negotiations that SyAF received its first jet aircraft, in the form of two Meteor F.Mk 8s.
 All 12 were in Syria by 9 March 1953.
 Another batch of seven refurbished ex-RAF F.Mk 8s and two FR.Mk 9 reconnaissance fighters followed in 1956.
-In summer 1954, six ex-RF Meteor NF.Mk 13 were delivered without their radar equipment: in Syria, they were used for training purposes until 1958.
+In summer 1954, six ex-RAF Meteor NF.Mk 13 were delivered without their radar equipment: in Syria, they were used for training purposes until 1958.
 Because the government of Great Britain imposed additional arms embargoes, most of pilots for Meteors had to be trained in Egypt.